 Changes in the airways of the lungs are an early sign of COPD.

-These changes can be difficult to accurately diagnose, as a study of the different imaging techniques posted to the Journal of Thoracic Disease notes.
+These changes can be difficult to accurately diagnose, as a study of the different imaging techniques posted to the

 Doctors take any potential changes they see in the airways as a sign to investigate further.